7 Types of Mergers and Acquisitions (M&A) + Real Examples

 How does it create value?

-Whisper it, but the consensus now among academics is that there isn’t much value created from the merger itself - the value generation comes from each of the companies being managed well, which would have happened without the merger.
-It is possible that both can gain from a larger consolidated balance sheet and the greater benefits that brings.
+The consensus now among academics is that there isn’t much value created from the merger itself - the value generation comes from each of the companies being managed well, which would have happened without the merger.
+It is possible that both can gain from a larger consolidated balance sheet and the greater benefits that it brings.

 Conglomerate Merger Example